diggahdee/diggahdee.github.io/_posts/2021-12-04-love-jesus-follow-god.md

 author: unknown
 ---

 A few weeks ago over Thanksgiving holiday i was blessed by two events.
-The first, on the days (yes multiple) leading up to Thanksgiving i was blessed with a love debate on "What is the trinity", coming up on my live tiktok feed.
+The first, on the days (yes multiple) leading up to Thanksgiving i was blessed with a debate on "What is the trinity", coming up on my live tiktok feed.
 (NOTE: While i enjoy Christian content creators as well as hearing other people perspective, I do not encourage anyone to seek biblical truth from social media... challenge it all in the word).
-Sorry for the disclaimer now back to the message.
-This debate went on for 3 days and seceral hours with the debate while respectful gerring heated and or talking im circles night after night.
+Sorry for the disclaimer now back to my story.
+This debate went on for 3 days and several hour.
+While respectful, the debate was getting heated and or the participants began to talk in circles night after night.

-Next i was blessed this year with family time over Thanksgiving where i waw able to bring up the subject, and like on the love debate i saw a lot of the same response.
-A stong conviction on how each felt, but no simple statement an elevator speach that i could take away and share with others.
+The following day i was blessed to enjoy Thanksgiving with my extended family, where once again the subject came up, and just as on the live debate i saw a lot of the same responses.
+A stong conviction on how each felt, but no simple statement or elevator speach that made their belief clear or easily sharable with another.
 I say all this to say this thought has been plaguing me for days...
-Uh well i guess weeks now.
+Uh, well actually a week now.

 That brings me to this morning.
 While i still do not have that elevator speach that I believe is out their.
 I was awoken.
 Yes, awoken.
-By the thought "**Where does the Bible say to love Jesus and follow God?**"
+By the thought, "**Where does the Bible say to love Jesus and follow God?**"

 ### Let's Dig In